 - Cardiomyopathy – This is a situation where the heart walls become enlarged or thickened.
 ECG-enabled smartwatches cant detect this condition.

 The Best ECG Smartwatches & Devices To Buy In 2021

 Below are my top picks on the best smartwatches with ECG monitor in 2021.
 I will also be giving a detailed review of these watches and some issues I found while using them.

 Note: I will also be using ECG, EKG, and Electrocardiogram interchangeably here, just know they all mean the same thing.

 1) Apple Watch Series 5 – Best Overall

 The Apple Watch Series 5 is the latest smartwatch from Apple and the best ECG-enabled smartwatch in the market right now.
 Apple was the first brand to introduce ECG heart monitoring on smartwatches in 2018 with the Series 4.
 The Apple Watch Series 5 watch features improved ECG tracking from the last and also more robust health and fitness monitoring capabilities.

-This watch is arguably the best health/fitness smartwatch of 2020.
+This watch is arguably the best health/fitness smartwatch you can purchase right now.
 The watch is also approved by the FDA and ECA for personal use, and you can get ECG readings similar to the ones we see at hospitals directly from an Apple Watch Series 5..
 Quite impressive if you ask me.

 To get your heart rate on the Apple Watch Series 5, all you need to do is fire up the ECG app, which comes preinstalled on the watch and place your finger directly on the side button or knob, which Apple calls the “Digital Crown”.
 Do this for 30 seconds straight to allow the electrodes installed on the crown read your heart’s electrical signals.